 - Sleeping clothes - tracksuit, pyjamas, onesie, shorts………we don’t need details.

 - Swimming kit.
 Many things we do involve water, so at least one coz, and ideally two in case the wet one hasn’t had a chance to dry.
-Wriggling into a wet coz isn’t a nice sensation.
+Wriggling into a wet coz isn’t a fun sensation.

 - Small day rucksack, 10 or 15 litre is plenty big enough.

 - First-Aid kit.
-We have a list of what goes in a personal first-aid kit and any medication you’re taking goes in it too.
+We have a list of what goes in a personal first-aid kit and any personal medication you’re taking goes in it too.

-- A good penknife - Victorinox Swiss Army is ideal, Leatherman or Gerber are also good, but don’t buy the cheap unbranded copies as the blade steel is poor quality and won't stay sharp.
+- A good penknife - Victorinox Swiss Army is ideal, Leatherman or Gerber are also good, but don’t buy the cheap unbranded copies as the blade steel is poor and won't stay sharp.
 It’s useful if it’s got a loop to attach to a belt.

 Nice to have but not too important: